Skull Base Tumors Treatment & Management

 Extensive tumors that involve the lateral skull base may require complex reconstructive plans, including free tissue transfers.
 Optimally, all reconstructive flaps should be planned in the preoperative and perioperative setting.
 Additionally, the authors emphasize the importance of dural competency in regard to the prognosis of patients with malignant skull base lesions and in regard to the meticulous reconstruction following complex skull base tumor resection.
 Meticulous dural closure and cranial reconstruction are the surgeon’s best tools in the prevention of the most common complications, which include cerebrospinal fluid (CSF) leak and infection.[14]

 GKRS has been well established in the treatment of meningiomas smaller than 3 cm in diameter.
-Pollock reviewed 303 patients treated with GKRS between 1990 and 2002.
-Seventy percent of these lesions were located at the skull base, with an average tumor volume of 7.3 cm3.
+Pollock reviewed 303 patients treated with GKRS.
+Seventy percent of the lesions were located at the skull base, with an average tumor volume of 7.3 cm3.
 Following GKRS, 94% of tumors remained stable or decreased in size.
-Treatment-related complications occurred in 8% of the patients.[15]
+Treatment-related complications occurred in 8% of the patients.
+[33]

 Vestibular schwannoma (acoustic neuroma)